Howard Arden Edwards, a self-taught artist, became enchanted with

 Southwest Room (7 min., 52 sec.)

 This room was originally the Edwards’s dining room in the 1930s.
 Now the room contains exhibits about the Hohokam, Ancestral Pueblo, modern Pueblo, and Navajo cultures of the Arizona and New Mexico regions.
-The exhibits are displayed in the style of the museum’s second owner, Grace Oliver, and reveal how American Indian cultures were interpreted in the 1950s.
+The exhibits are displayed in the style of the museum’s second owner, Grace Oliver, and reveal how Native American cultures were interpreted in the 1950s.

 Sun Room (41 sec.)